yasin6n/TRI-Battery-SOH-Prediction/README.md

   Incorporate domain knowledge (e.g., equivalent circuit models, pseudo-2D electrochemical features, or temperature effects if data allows) into hybrid ML-physics models for better generalization.

 - **High-Speed Learning Models**
+  Develop extremely fast models that combine the inference speed of linear models (like our ElasticNet ~12s) with the predictive power of ensemble/deep models (like Random Forest ~25min, or even transformers).
-  Exploring ELM and Broad Learning Systems to achieve Deep Learning accuracy at Linear Model speeds—ideal for real-time, resource-constrained BMS applications.
+  Specifically explore Extreme Learning Machines (ELM) and Broad Learning Systems (BLS) aiming for near deep-learning accuracy at linear-model training/inference speeds.
+Ideal for real-time, resource-constrained Battery Management Systems (BMS).

 - **Model Deployment**
   Explore lightweight deployment options such as ONNX export + a simple inference script for potential edge/BMS use (resource-constrained real-time applications).